AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 * A supported browser

+  Each user accessing Adobe Analytics must use a supported browser.
 For more information, see the [Adobe Analytics system requirements](https://experienceleague.adobe.com/docs/analytics/analyze/admin-overview/sys-reqs.html?lang=en).

 <!-- are there more? -->